FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 beyond, as Limerick’s “different kind of energy” positioned the City and County as the centre

-of the renewable energy landscape.---
+of the renewable energy landscape.
+---
 5

 Limerick, along with its regional partners, had the potential to develop a floating offshore